Last updated on

 - Measure the space.
 Typical spaces will include a small rug (2×3), or a fitting runner rug; and a larger area rug (in spaces with a dining area).

 - Decide on the purpose.
-Do you need a non-slip mat, or an accent rug (especially by the sink and in the work triangle)?
+Do you need a non-slip mat, an anti-fatigue kitchen mat, or an accent rug (especially by the sink and in the work triangle)?

 - Choose the material.
 Natural materials are excellent, but they aren’t generally non-slip.
 Look for rugs that are easy to wash and clean.
 Consider mats with padding if they have to be heavy-duty.